-- The real visitor's IP address is not properly forwarded to your site, either due to a proxy server or other plugin that overrides it.
+- The real visitor's IP address is not properly forwarded to your application, either due to a proxy server or another plugin that overrides it.
 This causes the IP address of the server or proxy to be logged for all visitors which can block all traffic.
-On the firewall tab of the plugin, we have a setting to override the IP header we use to retrieve the IP address.
+On the Firewall tab of the plugin, we have a setting to override the IP header we use to retrieve the IP address.
 For example, if your host tells you it's in $_SERVER['IP-Header-X'] then you enter IP-Header-X in the text field.

 - You have a plugin installed which sends a suspicious payload behind the scenes which ultimately triggers our temporary IP ban feature.

 - The page is cached by a caching plugin.
 We send error code 403 when this error is shown so this should never really happen unless the cache server is configured incorrectly.

 - You are running the Patchstack plugin of which the version is lower than 1.4.0.
 We have applied several fixes related to error code 22 in version >= 1.4.0.
 You should always keep our plugin and any other plugin fully updated.

 - Make sure that you have whitelisted the proper user roles on the "Firewall" settings page on the Patchstack plugin settings page on the /wp-admin of your site.
 You can find this at wp-admin > Settings > Security > Firewall.

 The temporary IP ban usually lifts within 30 minutes.
 You can start a chat with us and provide the URL of the site so we can investigate the exact cause and fix it permanently.